 How do I make vegan butternut squash risotto?

-- While the cubed squash is baking, heat vegan butter (I like to use my butter recipe) margarine in a pot on low until it melts.
+- While the cubed squash is baking, heat vegan butter (I like to use my vegan butter recipe) margarine in a pot on low until it melts.

 - Pour in the dry arborio rice and stir until it is coated in the margarine and turns slightly translucent.
 Add the white wine if desired, or simply the first ½ cup of broth, and stir slowly until nearly all the liquid is absorbed.
 Add the remaining 6 cups of broth mixture ½ cup at a time, stirring frequently and adding more as soon as the liquid is absorbed.